What You Will Learn in This Article

 To balance your blood sugar, I recommend starting your day with a PFF breakfast.
 PFF stands for Protein, Fat, and Fiber and is the first step in eating to promote balanced blood sugar levels.
 Learn more about balancing blood sugar to balance hormones (and grab some great recipes) here.

 When you implement all of the above suggestions, your inflammation levels are bound to come down.
 If you feel like you need additional help in lowering inflammation, try adding GLA Maximus which contains gamma linolenic acid (the very substance that’s made Evening Primrose oil so famous – except we use Borage Oil because it contains higher GLA levels); it’s designed to help balance the body’s inflammatory response by increasing the activity of the anti-inflammatory prostaglandins.

 Address Low Progesterone

 Low progesterone may also lead to hot flashes.
 Progesterone is a hormone that helps balance the effects of estrogen in the body.
 It’s very sensitive to stress in our lives.
-There are a number of nutrients that can help boost your progesterone naturally; however, for many women, a topical progesterone is a more efficient way to raise your progesterone to healthy levels.
+There are a few nutrients that can help boost your progesterone naturally; however, for many women, topical progesterone is a more efficient way to raise your progesterone to healthy levels.
 This study found that a form of progesterone reduced hot flashes by up to 80%.

 ProgestPure, by Wellena, is a natural and clean topical progesterone serum providing 20 mg of bioidentical progesterone in each 1 ml dose.
 This highly bioavailable form of progesterone contains four ingredients: micronized USP progesterone, dimethyl isosorbide, Caprylic/capric triglyceride (from coconut), and vitamin E. It’s free of parabens, mineral oil, and petroleum.
 I use it personally (and won’t put out this product to our community if it wasn’t of the highest quality).

-The progesterone used in ProgestPure is super-micronized and is delivered in proprietary triglyceride carrier which helps the progesterone absorb more efficiently as compared to conventional creams.
+The progesterone used in ProgestPure is super-micronized and is delivered in a proprietary triglyceride carrier which helps the progesterone absorb more efficiently as compared to conventional creams.
 This serum also contains a natural sugar-based complex, dimethyl isosorbide, which increases progesterone solubility and helps the progesterone penetrate more deeply through the skin and at a faster rate.